AmitLevinson/replications/big5-replication/README.md

 ### Compute average

-This is by now way an efficient way but for now it will have to hold:
+This is by no way an efficient way but for now it will have to hold:

 ``` r
 big5$ext_mean <- rowMeans(big5[,1:10])